benpearce14/CrowdCoin/README.md

 # CrowdCoin

-Simple application for handling payments on the etherium network using Metamask.
+Simple application for handling payments on the ethereum network using Metamask.